praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Easy OnBoarding

-In this program we are going to have a setup for every individual intern by providing their account section, i.e., Profile, likely and show others that you are ready to work on a particular stack by joining their company as an Intern.
+In this program, we are going to have a setup for every individual intern by providing their account section, i.e., Profile, likely and show others that you are ready to work on a particular stack by joining their company as an Intern.
 To guide you better, we are also planning to introduce Learning pages, Application Tracking Systems, Opportunity Tracker, and Live Interactive Sections on YouTube by our well-qualified mentors to keep you updated.

 ### Bridging the Gap

-This program helps the Intern to interact with the Recruiters & Managers, effectively by providing social media handles and also interns get a chance of exhibiting their work by sharing their GitHub, LinkedIn profiles with their recruiters.
+This program helps the intern, interact with the Recruiters & Managers, effectively by providing social media handles.
+Also, the interns get a chance to exhibit their work by sharing their GitHub, LinkedIn profiles with their recruiters.

 ### Couple of Favours